-CHAIRMAN'S REPORT 2017
+CHAIRMAN'S REPORT 2019

-On behalf of the Board of Directors, I present the Annual Report for Hudson Investment Group Limited (the Company) for the twelve months to 31 December 2017.
-The Company recorded a consolidated net profit of \$3.01 million from operations compared to a net profit of \$3.0 million in the previous corresponding period.
+It is with pleasure that I present to you the Annual Report for Hudson Investment Group Limited (HGL or the Company) for the twelve months to 31 December 2019.
+We are pleased to report that the Company recorded a consolidated net profit of \$3.15 million for the year ending 31 December 2019.